vorchris/cheat-exam/README.md

 ```npm run build:win```
  ```npm run build:mac```

-attention : build for windows on windows and for mac on macs
+attention : build for windows on windows and for mac on macos
 #
 on linux "imagemagick" has to be installed for taking screenshots  ```sudo apt install imagemagick```